 Our Prostitution Defense Lawyers in Glendale Can Help

 If you have questions regarding prostitution, solicitation and public sexual indecency, schedule a free consultation at The Law Offices of John Phebus.
-Our criminal defense attorney in Glendale can be reached by calling 623-847-7117 or by completing our online contact form.
+Our criminal defense attorney can be reached by calling 623-847-7117 or by completing our online contact form.
 Our office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients.